jzbor/lash/book/src/macros.md

 * `!resolve` - resolve named terms and church numerals
 * `!time` - time the macro execution of term inside
 * `!vnormalize`/`!vreduce` - like `!normalize` and `!reduce`, but prints the reduction steps

+You may use any unambiguous prefix of a term as shorthand for that term

 ## Examples
 ```